Ihtheram/Infosys-notes-and-demos/week-2/notes/React/react.md

 # Single Page Applications

-Single Page Applications or (SPA's) are webapps that render on a single page in the browser

-All of our Javascript, HTML, and CSS are loaded in and ready for the browser in one page load

-During navigation, the browser never refreshes because you stay on the same page
+Single Page Applications or (SPA's) are webapps that render on a single page in the browser where all of Javascript, HTML, and CSS are loaded in and ready for the browser in one page load.
+During navigation, the browser never refreshes on that app because we are on the same page.

-We will use React to create our SPA's

-The advantages of SPA's
+Advantages
 -   Fast and responsive
 -   Caching capability
 -   Pleasant user experience across multiple platforms

 Disadvantages

--   Don't perform well with SEO
+-   Don't perform well with SEO (Search Engine Optimization)
 -   Less secure against Cross-site scripting
 -   The page may take longer to load initially